 - .asc: can.ASCWriter

 - .blf can.BLFWriter

 - .csv: can.CSVWriter

 - .db: can.SqliteWriter

 - .log can.CanutilsLogWriter

+- .trc can.TRCWriter

 - .txt can.Printer

 Any of these formats can be used with gzip compression by appending the suffix .gz (e.g. filename.asc.gz).
 However, third-party tools might not be able to read these files.